Queen Sofía Spanish Institute: Cultural events

+Awards organized

 Gala Gold Medalists

 Beginning in 1978, The Queen Sofía Spanish Institute's Gold Medal was annually awarded to Americans and Hispanic people in recognition of their contributions to the betterment of relations between the United States and the Spanish Speaking World.
 This event brought together an array of international and American leaders and benefactors for a festive night of celebration.
 The Gala was a major source of funds for the activities of the institute.

 In 2003, to mark the 50th Anniversary of the institute, the 50th Anniversary Commemorative Medal was awarded to His Majesty King Juan Carlos I and Her Majesty Queen Sofia of Spain.

 The Institute no longer holds a Gold Medal Gala.

 The recipients of the Gold Medal were: